 Learn how to get started, enable features, and manage and administer team-managed projects.

-Plan and view work across multiple teams, projects, and releases with Advanced Roadmaps.
+Plan and view work across multiple teams, projects, and releases using Plans.

-Projects in Jira can be created as either team-managed or company-managed projects (formerly next-gen and classic).
+Projects in Jira can be created as either team-managed or company-managed (formerly next-gen and classic).
 The core functionality of these project types are the same, but there are key differences you should know in order to decide what’s right for your team.